akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He listened in silence, his face pale.
 When she finished, he closed his eyes.

-“So that's the mettle of the man.
-If he had shown the brush of his tail sooner, I should have seen the fox beneath the skin,” he said, his voice grinding like stones.
+“If he had shown the brush of his tail sooner, I should have seen the fox beneath the skin,” he said, his voice grinding like stones.

 “Father, you saw a knight who spoke of protection.
 There was no shame in that.”